 - 1 cup (9.8 ounces) chopped green chilies

-- 2 tbsp green hot sauce (I LOVE Merfs Electric Lime Sauce)
+- 2 tablespoon green hot sauce (I LOVE Merfs Electric Lime Sauce)

 - 5 cups shredded cheese - Monterey Jack, Cheddar, Colby Jack, or a Mexican cheese blend